 Throughout the Masters program, the university offered opportunities to learn about a variety of audience from practitioners across the world, who utilised modes of arts therapies for mental well-being.
 For my placement, I worked with children and adults diagnosed with Cerebral Palsy and teenagers at risk of self-harm, in Singapore.

-Following my graduation I worked with a Singapore/Geneva based NGO, initially as a researcher-practitioner and later as an International Missions Coordinator.
+Following my graduation I worked with a Singapore/Geneva based NGO (The Red Pencil), initially as a researcher-practitioner and later as an International Missions Coordinator.
 Here there was industry collaboration with NGOs that leveraged academic knowledge put into real practice.
 I was responsible for coordinating and developing humanitarian programs in the Middle East and APAC region, that utilised arts as a response tool in areas affected by war, natural disasters and trauma.

 Much like Electronic Media, this job taught me the importance of planning, organising and thinking ahead.
 I gained an in- depth view on what it took to implement a program and understood challenges therein.
 It was humbling too, seeing all the humanitarian work that was being done.
 During this time I had the opportunity to meet and work with other expressive therapists, dance & movement therapists as well as drama therapists that really opened up the horizon.
 I was discovering the power of arts and it was not just exciting, but endless.

 I was both present on the field in certain missions and coordinated with therapists on the ground at other times to help build an evidence base that proved the efficacy of arts.
 This meant writing reports, developing proposals and brainstorming goal oriented approaches and activities.
 A key motivator at this juncture was my supervisor who was a brilliant practitioner herself, generous with her conversations and inputs, which guided me along the way.
 Following nearly 4 years at this organisation, I decided it was time to work in India, with a culture that was familiar to me and yet new to therapy.